Here’s everything you need to know about choosing a cash back credit card and some top picks to get your search started.

 Cash back credit cards are a type of rewards credit card that refunds you a certain percentage of every eligible purchase you make.
 For example, spending $500 on a card that has a 1 percent cash back rate would earn you $5.
 Though that may not sound like much, rewards earned with one of the best cash back credit cards can add up over time, especially if you take advantage of bonus cash back that can climb up to 5 percent or 6 percent on certain categories.
 Swipe your card consistently and pay your balance in full each month (which will prevent interest charges from eating into your returns, and you can end up with a sizable surplus.

 Some cardholders might find that cash back cards offer a number of advantages over other rewards credit cards.
 For instance, points and miles vary in value depending on how they are used, but cash back is generally worth the same amount when traded in for a statement credit, direct deposit or check.
-(Some cards let you redeem your cash back for stuff such as gift cards or merchandise, but those will typically be your least lucrative options.)
-Cash back is also more flexible than points or miles; you can opt for direct deposit into your bank account and then spend it on anything.
+Some credit cards let you redeem your cash back for stuff such as gift cards or merchandise, but those will typically be your least lucrative options.
+Cash back is also more flexible than points or miles, as you can choose to directly deposit your rewards into your bank account and then spend it on anything you wish.

 What types of cash back cards are there?

 Speaking of flexibility, cash back cards can have a variety of earnings schemes, giving you the opportunity to really maximize your rewards.
 You have three different types of cash back programs from which to choose: flat-rate, fixed bonus categories and rotating bonus categories.

 Here’s how each form of cash back works: